timvanderzee/human-walking-biomechanics/README.md

 ## main.m ##

 Running the main.m script results in recreating both all strides files and 5 strides files from exported data.
-If the provided exported data is the same as in the data repository (LINK HERE), then the recreated all strides files and 5 strides files should also be the same as the ones in the data repository (LINK HERE).
+If the provided exported data is the same as in the [data repository](https://springernature.figshare.com/collections/A_biomechanics_dataset_of_healthy_human_walking_at_various_speeds_step_lengths_and_step_widths/5897423/1), then the recreated all strides files and 5 strides files should also be the same as the ones in the data repository.

 The main.m script therefore shows how all strides files and 5 strides files are created from exported files.